Shared Care Agreements

 Shared Care Agreements are not a ‘core’ part of our work in General Practice, and without adequate resources to deal with this increasing demand, we can’t continue to assure ourselves that patients are safely monitored to the highest standards of care.

-Information for New Patients Taking ADHD Medication
+Information for New Patients already on Shared Care and ADHD Medication

-What this may mean for patients
+What this means for patients

 For patients with new treatment plans put in place by Specialists, responsibility for prescribing and monitoring your medication will remain solely with your Specialist.
 Rather than coming to the Practice for monitoring or reviews, you may be given an outpatient appointment at a hospital or other NHS location.